AndrewBennettDev/install-scripts/README.md

 # Install Scripts

 ### Description
-This (or these) repo is for install scripts to run on new machines and install the basic things I like to have.
+This repo is for install scripts to run on new machines and install the basic things I like to have.
 Currently it includes basic programs (editors, Slack, preferred browsers, etc) and a few languages I use regularly.
 Eventually I hope this will be enough to setup a new workstation with one script, regardless of OS.